linux-colonel/android-firmware-updater/README.md

 ----------

 Use this at your own risk.
-I am not responsible if you brick your phone. ;-) I have tested these scripts on my own Oneplus One and Oneplus 3T.
+I am not responsible if you brick your phone. ;-) I have tested these scripts on my own Oneplus 3T.

 Requirements
 ------------

 * LineageOS (or ROM with bash and unzip)
-* TWRP
 * Recovery-flashable zip containing firmware files.
 See Assumptions section below for more details.
 * Root access